SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 Our baseline follows the standard UNet architecture @src_ronneberger2015unetconvolutionalnetworksbiomedical with four encoder-decoder levels.
 The encoder progressively downsamples the input through max pooling while increasing channel dimensions (64 → 128 → 256 → 512 → 1024).
 Each encoder stage consists of two 3×3 convolutions with batch normalization and ReLU activation.
 The decoder uses transposed convolutions for upsampling, concatenating skip connections from corresponding encoder stages.
 The final 1×1 convolution produces three-class segmentation (background, disc, cup).
 This baseline contains 31.0M parameters.

 === Preprocessing-Based Approaches
+// *CLAHE-UNet:*
+Three preprocessing approaches are evaluated by placing them before the baseline UNet.

-*CLAHE-UNet:* Applies Contrast Limited Adaptive Histogram Equalization (CLAHE) preprocessing to enhance local contrast before feeding images to the baseline UNet.
+The first preprocessing approach applies traditional CLAHE to enhance local contrast before feeding images to the baseline UNet.
 This traditional computer vision technique aims to improve visibility of disc and cup boundaries in low-contrast fundus images.

+//*Standard Enhancer:*
-*Standard Enhancer:* A lightweight encoder-decoder network (52K parameters) that learns to enhance input images for improved segmentation.
+As a second preprocessing technique a standard enhancer was tested.
+It consists out of a lightweight encoder-decoder network with 52K parameters that learns to enhance input images for improved segmentation.
 The enhancer has three encoder blocks (64, 128, 256 channels) with max pooling, followed by two decoder blocks with transposed convolutions.
 Enhanced images are combined with originals via learnable residual connection: $I_"enhanced" = alpha dot "Enhancer"(I) + beta dot I$.
 The system uses two-phase training: Phase 1 trains only the enhancer with frozen UNet; Phase 2 jointly fine-tunes both components.

+//*Atrous Enhancer:*
-*Atrous Enhancer:* Replaces the standard enhancer with an ASPP-based multi-scale enhancer (26K parameters).
+Finally, the atrous enhancer was evaluated.
+The standard enhancer was replaced with an ASPP-based multi-scale enhancer with 26K parameters.
 Instead of spatial downsampling, it uses parallel atrous convolutions with dilation rates [1, 3, 6] to capture features at multiple scales simultaneously.
-The ASPP module concatenates outputs from: (1) 1×1 convolution, (2) 3×3 atrous convolutions at different rates, and (3) global average pooling.
+The ASPP module concatenates outputs from: 1×1 convolution, 3×3 atrous convolutions at different rates, and global average pooling.
 This enables the enhancer to learn multi-scale image transformations without losing spatial resolution.

 === Architecture-Based Approach

+//*ASPP-UNet:*
-*ASPP-UNet:* Integrates multi-scale feature learning directly into the segmentation architecture by replacing the UNet bottleneck with an ASPP module.
+Instead of using a separate enhancement module, ASPP-UNet integrates multi-scale feature learning directly into the segmentation network by replacing the UNet bottleneck with an ASPP module.
 The ASPP operates on 1024-channel features with dilation rates [1, 6, 12, 18], capturing fine details, medium structures, and global context simultaneously.
 Crucially, these multi-scale features are learned end-to-end for the segmentation task, not for generic image enhancement.
-Despite the additional multi-scale processing, ASPP-UNet contains only 21.5M parameters (30.9% fewer than baseline), as the ASPP module is more parameter-efficient than the baseline's double convolution bottleneck.
+Despite the additional multi-scale processing, ASPP-UNet contains only 21.5M parameters, being 30.9% fewer than baseline, because the ASPP module is more parameter-efficient than the baseline's double convolution bottleneck.